matrix-org/synapse/docs/upgrade.md

 v1.18.0) to the main process.
 With Redis, rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
-This can give a significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.
+This can give a significant CPU saving on the main process and is a prerequisite for upcoming performance improvements.

 To migrate to Redis add the [`redis` config](./workers.md#shared-configuration),